jmservera/WebStencilsDemos/WebBrokerProject/C++/README.md

 ![WebStencils screenshot](../../.github/images/WebBroker.png)

 ## 🌟 Overview
 This project demonstrates the usage of WebStencils using WebBroker in a C++ Builder environment.
-It includes part of the documentation built into the generated website, as well as a couple of demos, mirroring the functionality of the Delphi version.
+It mirrors the functionality of the Delphi version, showcasing WebStencils' capabilities with C++.

 ## 🚦 Getting Started
 The project is designed to be run on Windows using C++ Builder.

 Simply open the project in the C++ Builder IDE, build it, and run it.
-The default behavior attempts to locate the HTML templates and database relative to the executable's path.
-For a production environment, you would typically adjust these paths.
+The default behavior attempts to locate the shared HTML templates and SQLite database relative to the executable's path.
+For production, adjust these paths as needed.

 ## 📚 Examples
 ### Docs
-Most of the menus explain the general use of WebStencils as well as some suggested ideas for templating patterns.
+Most menus explain the general use of WebStencils and suggest templating patterns.

 ### Big Table
-This demo loads 1000 customers loaded in a FireDAC query.
-Customers data is stored in a `sqlite` database located in `resources/data`.
+Loads 1000 customer records from the shared SQLite database (`resources/data/database.sqlite3`) using FireDAC and displays them in a table.

 ### Pagination
-Same `customers` table, but this time using server-side pagination.
+Demonstrates server-side pagination using the same customer data from the SQLite database.

 ### To-Do app - HTMX Integration
-The project includes an example of using HTMX with WebStencils for dynamic content updates.
-See the `tasks.html` template and related C++ code (`ControllerTasks.h`/`.cpp`, `ModelTasks.h`/`.cpp`) for implementation details.
+Uses an in-memory `TList` (`ModelTasks.h/.cpp`) managed by a singleton to store task data.
+Leverages HTMX with WebStencils for dynamic updates.
+See `partials/tasks/` and `ControllerTasks.h/.cpp`.

 ## 📁 Project Structure
-The project consists of the following main components:
-1. C++ source files (`.cpp` and `.h`)
+1. C++ source files (`.cpp`, `.h`)
-2. Delphi Form files (`.dfm`)
+2. Datamodule files (`.dfm`)
-3. HTML templates (`.html`)
+3.  **Shared** HTML templates (`.html`) from `resources/html`
-4. Static assets (CSS, JavaScript, images)
+4.  **Shared** Static assets (CSS, JS, images) from `resources/static`

 ### 🔑 Key C++ Files
-- `WebStencilsDemo.cbproj`: The main C++ Builder project file.
+- `WebStencilsDemo.cbproj`: Main C++ Builder project file.
-- `MainWebModule.h`/`.cpp`: Handles web requests and sets up the WebStencils engine.
+- `MainWebModule.h/.cpp`: Handles web requests, sets up the WebStencils engine, defines routes, and manages data modules.
-- `ModelTasks.h`/`.cpp` and `ControllerTasks.h`/`.cpp`: Implement the Tasks demo functionality (Tasks are stored in memory using a singleton).
+- `ModelTasks.h/.cpp`, `ControllerTasks.h/.cpp`: Implement the in-memory Tasks demo.
-- `ControllerCustomers.h`/`.cpp`: Contains the controller used for `Big Table` and `Pagination` demos.
+- `ControllerCustomers.h/.cpp`: Implement the SQLite-based Customers demos (Big Table, Pagination).
-- `ModelPaginationParams.h`/`.cpp` defines a reusable pagination system for WebStencils.
+- `ModelPaginationParams.h/.cpp`: Defines a reusable pagination parameter class.
-- `Helpers` namespace (in `ClassHelpers.h`): Includes multiple class helpers to simplify functionality like routing in a WebModule or pagination on a FDQuery.
+- `ClassHelpers.h/.cpp`: Provides helper functions (routing, pagination).
-- `CodeExamplesU.h`/`.cpp`: Contains code examples used in the demo pages.
+- `CodeExamplesU.h/.cpp`: Contains code snippets for the documentation pages.

 ### 📄 HTML Templates
-- Located in the shared `resources/html` directory.
+Located in the **shared** `resources/html` directory.
+This highlights how the same templates serve both Delphi and C++ projects.
-- `layouts/mainLayout.html`: The main layout template.
+- `layouts/mainLayout.html`: Main layout.
-- Various content pages (e.g., `home.html`, `basics.html`, `keywords.html`).
+- Various content pages (e.g., `home.html`, `basics.html`).
-- Partial templates that can be reused in the `partials/` directory.
+- Reusable partials in `partials/`.
+- `partials/customers`: Templates for Big Table and Pagination demos.
-- `partials/tasks`: Templates specific to the HTMX Tasks demo.
+- `partials/tasks`: Templates for the HTMX Tasks demo.
-- `partials/customers`: Templates for the `Big Table` and `Pagination` demos.

-> **IMPORTANT**
-> The `codeBlock` template has a `copy` button.
-Due to browser security limitations, this only works if the URL is `localhost` or if it's being run under https.
-If the demo is accessed through the network, the button may not be functional.
+> **IMPORTANT**: The `codeBlock` partial includes a copy button that requires `localhost` or HTTPS due to browser security policies.

 ## 💻 Web Tech Used
 - Bootstrap 5.3
 - Bootstrap icons
 - HTMX 2.0.2
-- Minor custom CSS and JS
+- Minor custom CSS/JS (in `resources/static`)

-All the external dependencies are loaded directly from CDNs.
-The custom CSS and JS can be found in the shared `resources/static` folder.
+Dependencies are loaded via CDNs.

-## ✨ Environment Variables
+## ✨ Environment Variables & Data Sources
-- The `MainWebModule` demonstrates handling custom variables accessible in templates via `@env.VARIABLE_NAME` (e.g., `@env.APP_NAME`, `@env.APP_EDITION`).
+- `MainWebModule` demonstrates custom environment variables (e.g., `@env.APP_NAME`) and system variables (e.g., `@system.year`).
-- It also shows handling system variables like `@system.year`.
-- The `DEBUG_MODE` variable is automatically set based on the build configuration (`#ifdef _DEBUG`).
+- `DEBUG_MODE` is set based on the `_DEBUG` preprocessor definition.
+- **Data Sources:** Uses an in-memory list for Tasks and an SQLite database (`resources/data/database.sqlite3`) for Customers, demonstrating backend data source flexibility with WebStencils.